Coded Caching with Shared Caches and Private Caches: Networks with User-to-Helper Cache Association Known

 Let $\mathbf{d}=(1,2,3,4,5,6)$ be the demand vector.
-There is a transmission corresponding to every $5-$ sized subset of $[6]$.
-The transmissions are as follows:
+There is a transmission corresponding to every $5-$sized subset of $[6]$.
+The transmissions are as follows: \begin{small}

-The decoding is straightforward from the transmissions, and each user is able to recover the desired subfiles from the transmissions.
+\end{small} The decoding is straightforward from the transmissions.
+Each user is able to recover the desired subfiles from the transmissions using the available cache contents.
 The rate obtained is $R(6/5,14/5)|_{\textrm{Scheme1}}=6/15=2/5$, which is exactly same as the rate achieved by the Maddah-Ali Niesen scheme for a dedicated cache network with $M=4$ files.

+Even though Scheme $1$ achieves the optimal performance under uncoded placement, it is limited only to a specific memory regime.
+Hence, we need to look for schemes that exists for any $(M_s,M_p)$ pair.
+In the following subsections, we present such schemes.